Originally published on Feb. 28, 2021; updated on Aug. 11, 2022.

 At the Second Circuit, the DOJ and Trump filed separate opening briefs on Jan.
 15, 2021.
 Carroll’s attorneys then requested an Apr.
 16, 2021 due date for their brief.
 Notably, her counsel explicitly selected that date so the Biden DOJ would have time to reassess the Trump administration’s position that Trump was acting within the scope of his employment when he allegedly defamed Carroll.
 The Second Circuit granted that scheduling request.

-Update: The Second Circuit heard oral argument on Dec.
+Update-5: The Second Circuit heard oral argument on Dec.
 3, 2021.
 Much of the discussion centered on whether Trump’s remarks about Carroll–including his “she’s not my type” retort–fell within the scope of his employment.
 On that score, Trump’s personal attorneys continued to argue that Trump’s allegedly defamatory remarks were part of his official duties because he was speaking to the press at the time.
-The DOJ’s attorney–arguing for the Biden administration–echoed that point, explaining that “any president facing a public accusation of this kind … would feel obliged to … answer questions from the media.”
-Carroll’s counsel, meanwhile, argued that Trump’s conduct went beyond his employment because he was motivated by “personal spite and malice” when he rebutted Carroll’s allegations.
+The DOJ’s attorney–arguing for the executive branch–echoed that point, explaining that “any president facing a public accusation of this kind … would feel obliged to … answer questions from the media.”
+Carroll’s counsel conceded that, because DC treats scope of employment expansively, Trump would have been acting within that scope if he had simply said Carroll’s accusations were false.
+Even so, Carroll’s attorney stressed that Trump went far beyond a bare denial–and therefore exceeded the scope of his employment–because he was motivated by “personal spite and malice” when he rebuffed Carroll’s claims.

 2. Summer Zervos Defamation Suit (CASE CLOSED)